One of your most important duties as an engineering manager is to give feedback to your software developers.

 Keywords: nonverbal communication, body language, tone of voice

-Tip #4: Timing is everything
+Tip #4: Timing Is Everything

 Even though you want to address the kudos in person right away, don’t do it at the water cooler or just before leaving the elevator - share the positive feedback by asking your developer for five minutes of their time in a quiet place.
 For remote working arrangements, you might want to make a quick call.